sievericcardo/GreenHouseDT/README.md

 # GreenhouseDT

-_note: for the on-going review, the referenced repositories are all anonymized_

 The GreenhouseDT exemplar is a low-cost system to compare and share research on self-adaptive digital twins, with a focus on adaptation of the configuration.
 The exemplar is distributed in two ways.